 Now in his third season as head coach at Old Dominion University, the Lady Monarch women’s golf program is gaining national recognition.
-Crabtree’s 2014 freshman class was ranked 19th nationally in Golfstat’s Freshman Class Impact ranking.
+Crabtree’s 2014 freshman class was ranked 19th nationally in Golfstat’s Freshman Class Impact ranking and his 2015 class was ranked 24th.
 To date, he has now signed four number one ranked players from four different countries to the Lady Monarch golf team (#1 Argentina, #1 Czech Republic, #1 Belgium, #1 UAE).

 Supporting Academic Success

 While he has already demonstrated his ability to guide the Lady Monarchs to new heights on the golf course, the academic accomplishments of his golfers continue to pour in, serving as a testament to his prioritization of success in the classroom.
 “I believe it is difficult to play golf and perform at a high level if a player is behind in the classroom.
 I think it’s much easier to play well when your grades are good.
 I encourage my team to stay on top of their classes, and then we can travel to tournaments and play and have fun.” says Coach Crabtree.

 The women’s golf team was declared as the 2015 ODU Scholar Team of the Year, and in 2014 the squad was recognized by the NCAA for being one of only four ODU teams earning perfect graduation rate success.
 With Crabtree at the forefront of the program, Maggie Simmermacher and Kate Vlasinova were named 2015 Women’s Golf Collegiate Scholars All-Americans, and nine players have received C-USA Commissioner’s Academic Honor Roll recognition.